 Chris Hampton was promoted to defensive coordinator in December 2025 after Tosh Lupoi was named head coach at Cal.
-Hampton had been Oregon's inside linebackers coach and run game coordinator since joining Lanning's staff.
+Hampton joined Lanning's staff on January 25, 2023 as co-defensive coordinator and safeties coach, and now takes over the full DC role.
 He is a Memphis native, a former South Carolina safety, and the guy who turned Tulane's defense from one of the worst in the country to a Cotton Bowl winner in two years.
 His coaching philosophy boils down to five words: put players in position to play.

 Background